2009 Collier Township shooting: Perpetrator

-George Sodini (September 30, 1960 – August 4, 2009), a 48-year-old systems analyst at the law firm of K&L Gates and a resident of Scott Township, was identified as the perpetrator.
+George Alfred Sodini (September 30, 1960 – August 4, 2009), a 48-year-old systems analyst at the law firm of K&L Gates and a resident of Scott Township, was identified as the perpetrator.
 He had written about contemplating carrying out a shooting, which he referred to as the "exit plan", while also revealing that he "chickened out" of carrying out such a shooting earlier in the year.
 His website states that he was "never married" and concludes "Death Lives!"
 Sodini states, "Probably 99% of the people who know me well don't even think I was this crazy."
 Sodini is reported to have left a note inside the gym bag stating his hatred for women.
 Nearly a week after the murders, it was revealed that Sodini had brought an inert grenade on a Port Authority bus on July 28, 2009.
 After a passenger sitting next to him notified police, he was questioned about the incident but no charges were filed.

 On a website registered in his name, Sodini chronicled over a nine-month period his rejections by women and his severe sexual frustration.
 "Who knows why?
 I am not ugly or too weird.
 No sex since July 1990 either (I was 29)", he writes.
 "Last time I slept all night with a girlfriend it was 1982.
 Girls and women don't even give me a second look ANYWHERE".
 About his problems with women, he wrote: "Women just don't like me.
 There are 30 million desirable women in the US (my estimate) and I cannot find one".
-In 2008, Sodini posted online videos, in which he discusses his emotions, along with a tour of his home, the latter which was a homework assignment from "a self-help seminar [he] had attended on how to date women".
+In 2008, Sodini posted online videos, in which he discusses his emotions, along with a tour of his home, the latter of which was a homework assignment from "a self-help seminar [he] had attended on how to date women".

 TGSCOM Inc., an online gun wholesaler based in Green Bay, Wisconsin, sold Sodini an empty Glock 9 mm magazine and magazine loading apparatus used in the attack.
-TGSCOM sold a used handgun to Seung-Hui Cho, who subsequently used it during the 2007 Virginia Tech shootings.
+TGSCOM sold a used handgun to Seung-Hui Cho, who subsequently used it during the 2007 Virginia Tech shooting.
 TGSCOM also sold an empty magazine and a holster to Steven Kazmierczak, who shot and killed five people at Northern Illinois University in 2008.
 TGSCOM closed in 2012, having become the subject of investigations by the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, the Wisconsin Better Business Bureau, and Green Bay police.

 On August 18, it was revealed that Sodini bequeathed his estate, valued at $225,000, to his alma mater the University of Pittsburgh.
 A spokesperson for the university stated that it had "no interest in receiving any such distribution" and requested that it go to the victims and the victims' families.

 In March 2012, State Farm Fire and Casualty Co. filed a legal motion attempting to preemptively seek exemption from liability under Sodini's $100,000 personal liability policy.
 Victims of the shooting claim that the insurance company neglected to ensure Sodini got mental health care.